smile4maggie/text-encoder-decoder/README.md

 	1. Make sure the `.txt` file is in the project directory, or add it

-	2. Run the command `python manual_test.py` in the project directory
+	2. Run the command `python3 manual_test.py` in the project directory

 	3. The prompt will ask you for the name of the text file (without quotes) to encode (e.g. `data.txt`), and the name of the file to decode into